johnxu21/johnxu21.github.io/teaching/CS472/Timetable/CI/CI.md

 This pipeline will run automatically when you push/commit your code to the GitHub repository based on the events described in the workflow.

-You will clone a repo in this lab using the gh CLI tool and then upload it back on GitHub.
-You will also push changes to your cloned repo at the end of this lab.
+You will push changes to your cloned repo at the end of this lab.
 This requires you to authenticate with GitHub using a ```personal access token``` (ref.
 [Git & GitHub lab](../Git_and_GitHub/)).

 Task 1: (5 points)
 -------
 1. In this lab, we will only focus on the TDD.
 You will use the code you cloned and updated ([Python Testing lab](https://github.com/johnxu21/tdd))
-3. On the root directory of the repo, create the directory structure ```.github/workflows/``` and create a file called ```workflow.yml```.
+3. On the root directory of your repo, create the directory structure ```.github/workflows/``` and create a file called ```workflow.yml```.
 You can use the two commands below.
 ```
 mkdir -p .github/workflows
 touch .github/workflows/workflow.yml